First, I'll explain the tools we use to perform subsurface extraction,

 real big and they start stepping further away from me.
 It's

-warm water, but then, using the SOS tools, you're going to extract over
+warm water, but then, using the SOS tools, you're going to extract most

-90% (some studies show 95%) of it right back out minutes later.
+of it (some studies show 95%) right back out, minutes later.
 We

 pour it on, agitate it a bit, let it dwell briefly, then extract it.

 enough to saturate the fibers, backings, pad and perhaps wet the